sainnhe/sonokai-vscode/README.md

 **Q: How to enable cursive italic keywords?**

 **A:** The italics in this color scheme is designed to use with fonts that support cursive italic styles.
-To enable this feature, you'll need to install a font that supports cursive italic styles, for example: [Fira Code iCursive Op](https://github.com/sainnhe/icursive-nerd-font)(this is the font used in the screenshots).
+To enable this feature, you'll need to install a font that supports cursive italic styles, for example: https://www.sainnhe.dev/post/patch-fonts-with-cursive-italic-styles/

 ## Related Projects